 I was relieved to see the earlier suspicion and confusion pointed at me had faded, replaced with a hard look for Lisa’s friend.

 “What?” she screeched, her mouth falling open.
 “What the hell, Abram?
 You’re cute, but you’re not that cute.
 Stop being such an asshole.”

-“Wanting to talk to her best friend is not crazy.”
+“Wanting to talk to her best friend is neither stupid or crazy.”
 Gabby inched us closer to the back stairs.

 “Lisa isn’t a prisoner!”

 I tried not to smirk at the irony of Gabby’s statement.

 “Gabby,” he said, the single word a warning.

 “This is such bullshit!” she continued to protest, but it was evident Abram wasn’t going to bend.

 Turning my arm, I encircled Gabby’s wrist with my fingers and tugged her lightly, encouraging her to face me.
 “You should go.
 I’ll be fine.”